-A three-electrode cell was designed and constructed.
+A three-electrode cell was designed and manufactured.
 Ring-disk geometry was defined for the working and counter electrodes.
-Disks with a diameter of 1000 μm were employed as working electrodes, while counter electrodes were designed to have ten times as much area as the working electrodes.
-The inner and outer diameters of the rings were 1600 $\mu m$ and 3600 $\mu m$ .
-The resulting gap between electrodes was 300 $\mu m$ .
-Track width was 300 $\mu m$ and pad size was 2 $mm \times 2$ mm for both electrodes.
-A 3 $\times$ two-electrode array was designed, so they could be evaluated together or individually (Fig. 1).
+Disks with a diameter of 1000 μm were employed as working electrodes.
+Counter electrodes were designed to have ten times as area as the working electrodes.
+The inner and outer diameters of the rings were 1600 μ m and 3600 μ m.
+The resulting gap between electrodes was 300 μ m.
+Trace width was 300 μ m and pad size was 2 mm \times 2 mm for both electrodes.
+A 3 \times two-electrode array was designed, so they could be evaluated together or individually (Fig. 1).

-\This work was supported by the Instituto Nacional de Tecnología Industrial and the Instituto de Investigaciones Biotecnológicas.
+Corresponding author: moina@inti.gov.ar.
+This work was supported by the Instituto Nacional de Tecnología Industrial and the Instituto de Investigaciones Biotecnológicas.

-Fig. 1. a) Matrix of 18 sensors. b) Photograph of a thick film two-electrode configuration showing active circular area with 1000 $\mu m$ diameter for the working electrode.
+Fig. 1. a) Photograph of a thick film two-electrode configuration showing active circular area with 1000 μ m diameter for the working electrode. b) Three pairs of electrodes as used in the electrochemical cells.

-The two thick film electrodes were printed onto $\alpha\text{-}Al_2O_3$ substrates by conventional screen printing technology; the third electrode was a silver chloride reference electrode.
-Commercial Au organometallic paste (ESL D8083) and 96 % $\alpha\text{-}Al_2O_3$ substrates were employed.
+The two thick film electrodes were printed onto α -Al2O3 substrates by conventional screen printing technology.
+A wire of 1 mm diameter of Ag | AgCl was employed as a reference electrode.
+Commercial Au paste (Heraeus D5789) and 96 % α -Al2O3 substrates were employed.
 Electrode layout was transferred by means of photolithography to a stainless steel mesh (400 wires per inch) with a negative photosensitive film (Ulano CDF-2).
-Au ink printing was performed by an EKRA Microtronic-II printer, dried at 125°C during 15 min and finally fired at 580°C. The electrodes were integrated in an electrochemical cell, constructed in PMMA using a numeric control device from a CAD layout.
+Au ink printing was performed by an EKRA Microtronic-II printer, dried at 125°C during 15 min and finally fired at 580°C.